Characterizing Internal Evasion Attacks in Federated Learning: INTRODUCTION

-The growing popularity of federated learning, and machine learning in general, has allowed such algorithms to improve many applications, but it has also fueled attacks on learning algorithms.
-Evasion attacks~(\cite{biggio2013evasion, madryAttacks}), for example, aim to perturb inputs to trained models that are undetectable to human users but change the model output at test time.
-Slightly altering a stop sign, for example, might lead to it being classified as a speed limit sign instead~(\cite{cao2017mitigating}).
+Modern computing devices such as smartphones collect increasing amounts of data to improve user applications and services.
+Much of this data, however, is privacy-sensitive (e.g., health data from biological sensors or smartphone usage data).
+Federated learning has emerged as a distributed training paradigm \citep*{FLmobile, fedlearn_survey} that allows multiple users to collectively train a model, without revealing sensitive data to each other.
+The growth of federated learning, and machine learning in general, has allowed such algorithms to improve many applications, but it has also fueled attacks on learning algorithms.
+Evasion attacks~\citep*{biggio2013evasion, madryAttacks}, for example, aim to perturb inputs to trained models that are undetectable to human users but change the model output at test time.
+Slightly altering a stop sign, for example, might lead to it being classified as a speed limit sign instead~\citep*{cao2017mitigating}.
 Such attacks can endanger users by subverting their ability to trust the outputs of trained models.
-Many applications for which attacks have been proposed can benefit from federated learning approaches.
-By itself, however, federated learning is not robust against evasion attacks generated by member clients or outside entities (\cite{FAT}).
-For example, email spam filters can be trained through personalized federated learning, and a malicious client may use their local spam filter model to craft messages that can bypass the filters of other clients (\cite{spam_filter}), as seen in Figure \ref{fig:internal_atk}.
-Product and movie recommendation systems can also be trained similarly, and an item can be recommended to a wider group of clients through evasion attacks (\cite{rec_system}).

-In this work, we provide the first, to the best of our knowledge, formalization of internal evasion attacks in \emph{personalized} federated learning, as well as quantitative evidence that these algorithms are vulnerable to such attacks.
-We suppose that attackers can access the personalized models of compromised federated learning clients (e.g., by posing as legitimate clients and training personalized models on their own data).
-They can then generate adversarial perturbations on their own trained models at test time and feed the perturbed data to other clients (Figure \ref{fig:internal_atk}).
-Such adversaries can not be detected during training time by other clients or servers, as the attack can be computed entirely locally post-training.
+\textbf{Threat Model.} For an \emph{internal} evasion attack in a federated learning setting, we suppose that adversaries can access the models of compromised clients (e.g., by participating in the federated learning process).
+They can then generate adversarial perturbations on their own trained models at test time and feed the perturbed data to other clients.
+For example, email spam filters can be trained through federated learning, and a malicious client may use its local spam filter model to craft messages that can bypass the filters of other clients \citep*{spam_filter}, as seen in Figure \ref{fig:internal_atk}.
+Such attacks can not be detected during training time by other clients or servers, since the attack can be computed entirely locally post-training.
+Furthermore, federated learning in particular may suffer from internal adversaries due to the many (sometimes thousands) of clients involved.
+We further analyze the threat model of \emph{external} adversaries, where the adversary generating evasion attacks does not participate in the federated learning process, and generates evasion attacks based on a substitute model trained separately.